rickb777/goscrape2/README.md

 * Assets from external domains are downloaded automatically
 * Sane default values
 * Built-in webserver provides easy local access to the downloaded files
+* Supports logging and logfile rotation - can run as a long-lived service

 ## Limitations